 Hyperhidrosis is a medical condition in which the body engages in overuse of its natural regulatory cooling system, also known as sweat.
 Our bodies are typically excellent at maintaining a set body temperature but, unfortunately, sometimes the nervous system can activate sweat glands too much, and this dysregulation can lead to excessive sweating and discomfort.

 Three of the most common forms of Hyperhidrosis are axillary hyperhidrosis, palmar hyperhidrosis, and plantar hyperhidrosis.
-Axillary hyperhidrosis refers to overactive sweat glands in the underarms, which can be exacerbated due to nerves, sweat, or a hot and humid climate.
+Axillary hyperhidrosis refers to overactive sweat glands in the armpits, which can be exacerbated due to nerves, physical activity, or a hot and humid climate.
 Plantar hyperhidrosis is defined as overactive sweat glands on the soles of the feet, and it is sometimes coupled with palmar hyperhidrosis.

 Palmar hyperhidrosis refers specifically to sweaty palms or sweaty hands.
 It’s a common form of hyperhidrosis that typically develops in late adolescence or early adulthood.
 Most patients realize that they have palmar hyperhidrosis after experiencing an impact to their quality of life, such as difficulty writing due to sweating through paper, or embarrassment when shaking hands.
 Research is ongoing for palmar hyperhidrosis and hyperhidrosis at large, and Botox injections have become an exciting solution to treat the uncomfortable symptoms of palmar hyperhidrosis.